 Automatic retractable bollards are an ideal solution for a variety of safety barrier needs.
 Get your free quote on our high-quality, American-made crash-rated bollards!

-Bollards are an essential tool for making our roadways, public and private areas safer and more secure.
+Installing bollards are an essential and useful tool for making our roadways, public and private areas safer and more secure.
 These barriers may simply look like metal posts, and you’re likely to overlook them altogether when you’re out and about, but they have a crucial role to play.

 What Are Automatic Bollards?

-Bollards are an effective tool when you want to block off an area from traffic, but what can you do when you only need to block off an area at certain times?
+Bollards are an effective tool when you want to block off an area from traffic and control vehicle access, but what can you do when you only need to block off an area at certain times?

 You could employ a temporary solution like traffic cones, but this solution requires someone to manually set up and remove the cones.
 Perhaps more importantly, a vehicle can easily run over and push away traffic cones.
 A better solution is to use removable bollards or manual retractable bollards, but you still have the problem of needing to move them or control them manually each time you want to block off or allow access to an area.

 The unique solution you need for blocking areas part of the time and allowing access on-demand is automatic bollards, also called pop-up bollards or retractable bollards.
-Their high-tech design allows automatic bollards to raise when you want to block an area and to disappear into the ground when you want to open an area to traffic.
+Their high-tech design allows automatic bollards to raise when you want to block an area and to disappear into the ground when you want to open an area to traffic and vehicle access.

-Unlike other mobile designs, these bollards are permanently installed in the ground.
-However, they don’t have to remain in place at all times like fixed bollard options do.
-In short, automatic bollards give you the best of both worlds in one product, making them the ideal solution for many applications.
+Unlike other mobile designs, these bollard solutions are permanently installed in the ground.
+However, they don’t have to remain in place at all times as fixed bollard options do.
+In short, automatic bollards give you the best of both worlds in one product, making them the ideal solution for a wide range of applications.

 How Do Automatic Bollards Work?